Berrima Internment Camp Huts Area: Berrima Internment Camp

 The Winagecarribee River played an important role in the daily lives of the internees, providing many opportunities for swimming, fishing and boating along its course.
-The River winds its way through the Moss Vale and Berrima, around the cliff face below the rear of the town's gaol and then flows eleven kilometres downstream.
+The River winds its way through the Moss Vale and Berrima, around the cliff face below the rear of the town's jail and then flows eleven kilometres downstream.
 The bank of the river was reasonably heavily wooded in 1915 with native shrubs and grasses as well as tea trees.
 Platypuses were plentiful in the river up until the 1940s when the exotic Willow took over the banks of the river.

 Wide, deep water pools also were a feature at various points along the twisting waterway.
-One such pool was located just downstream from the gaol.
+One such pool was located just downstream from the jail.
 This area was a popular swimming hole for not just the internees but also the villagers and the many visitors to Berrima.
-The internees named this pool Grosse See, meaning Great Lake and being close to the gaol, it was a major place of activity for them.
+The internees named this pool Grosse See, meaning Great Lake and being close to the jail, it was a major place of activity for them.
 A half kilometre west from this water hole was another deeper wider pool that the internees used extensively.
 This pool was given the name Lake Titicaca.

 To provide better water-based amenities for themselves the internees turned their hand at altering the waterway.
 From local rocks and clay they constructed a dam downstream from Lake Titicaca which raised the water levels in the water hole and the river upstream from it by one metre.
 Damming the river was a plan that the villagers had hoped that the Administration would have embarked on for many years previous to the construction by the internees.

 Utilising the river for swimming was an instantly popular recreational activity amongst the internees.
 They swam from the sandy beaches in the river's coves and erected diving platforms around the deeper water holes.
 Boating was also a big feature of life on the river with Venetian carnivals being held along with competitive water sports and other such events.
 Being experienced seamen, the idea of building a boat was not a daunting task.
 Simple canoes were constructed as well as fleets of elaborately built and decorated rowing and sailing boats.
 One notable carnival reported in the local newspapers was a "mock battle" staged by the Berrima Guard, where two watercraft representing the SMS Emden and HMAS Sydney fought it out on the waters of Lake Titicaca close to the Hansa Bridge.
 The carnivals were usually held on culturally important days, such as the birthdays of German royalty.